ideal-lab5/idn-sdk/pallets/idn-manager/README.md

 *   **Active:** The subscription is active and randomness is being distributed.
 *   **Paused:** The subscription is temporarily paused and randomness distribution is suspended.

-### Pulse Filtering Security

-To prevent malicious actors from manipulating the randomness distribution, filtering on `rand` values is explicitly prohibited.
-This ensures that subscribers cannot predict or influence the randomness they receive.

 ## Configuration

 The IDN Manager pallet can be configured using the following runtime parameters: